Last Updated on November 11, 2023 by Laura Teso

 Here the contrast between the trenches, walkways and bunkers and the beauty of the landscape is even more striking.

 Our hearts lightened a bit with the visit to the Benedictine Abbey of Santa Bona.
 It dates back to 1107. the monks built it to house the remains of Santa Bona, brought here from the Holy Land by the crusader Giovanni da Vidor.
 The Abbey was seriously damaged during WW1.
-We were lucky to visit it.
-It is private so it is visitable only on special occasions.
+We were lucky to visit it cause it is private so it is visitable only on special occasions.
 It is a real gem, surrounded by nature and full of flowers.
 It has a fabulous cloister with a fresco, unfortunately deteriorated, depicting a Madonna Enthroned with Child and Saints (John the Baptist and Jerome).
 But the best thing is the view from the terrace overlooking the river where, thanks to the beautiful day, there were people walking, sunbathig, and some daredevils were even bathing.
 I swear, you can check the picture!

-After lunch in the Pedré Park we went to Passo Barca (Boat Pass, because here once was carried out the transportation service between the two banks of the river) in Falzè di Piave.
+After lunch in the Pedré Park we went to Passo Barca (Boat Pass, because here once was the transportation service between the two banks of the river) in Falzè di Piave.
 There you can find a small but pleasant park with benches, grills and with access to the river.
 On the lawn you can see a raft once used to transport people and goods.
 There were canoeists and kayakers, swimmers, etc. As you can see in the photos, the river’s water flow was quite low during our visit.
 The members of the Association explained to us that only at certain times of the year (November and March, I think) the Piave riverbed fills up completely.

 Near this park you can admire the Monument dedicated to the Arditi (the brave), elite soldiers chosen to accomplish risky missions.

-The leg of our blogtour I appreciated the most was the naturalistic reserve called Fontane Bianche (white fountains) in Fontigo.
+The part of our blogtour I appreciated the most was the naturalistic reserve of Fontane Bianche (white fountains) in Fontigo.
 It was once an hunting area, recovered years ago from Legambiente, an environmental association.
 The local hunters were so furious at that time that shot as a protest the sign at the entrance.
 You can still see the signs of the bullets.
 The tour is pleasant and completely flat.
 I think it would be a 1 – 2 hours tour including stops.
 For those who love bird watching the ideal season is autumn.
 You can see kingfishers, egrets, herons, snipes, mallards.
 Inside the reserve there are springs of cold water (10° C), so clear that you can see the bottom.
 I managed to take a photo of a beautiful emerald blue kind of dragonfly, actually called damigella (damsel).

 The last leg was near Susegana, in the Colfosco area.
 We parked in front of the bar Ciao bei (Hello beautiful, in Venetian dialect), a very folksy place.
 We stopped there to freshen up a bit and I liked it a lot, because it reminded me a tavern in which I worked as a waitress when I was young.
 There were many people there sitting and enjoying wine served in cups as they do in Bretagne with cider.
 Fantastic!